ansible/workshops/exercises/ansible_f5/2.0-disable-pool-member/README.md

   - Retrieve Facts from BIG-IP for the pools present on the BIG-IP (in our example only one pool is present)
   - Display pools available
   - Store the pool name as a fact
-  - Display pool member IP and port information to the terminal window
+  - Display all the pool members that belong to the pool => IP and port information to the terminal window
   - Prompt the user to disable a particular member or disable all members of the pool
-  - Forces the appropriate pool members offline
+  - Force the appropriate pool members offline

 # Guide